paltry/paltry/README.md

 - `maven (object)`
   - `cleanup (boolean)` - Optionally cleanup remote repo data from your m2 repo.
 This will resolve some issues with not finding certain artifacts at the cost of a longer next build.
   - `servers ([string])` - If you use private Maven repos (such as a Nexus server) then add their ids in an array to this property.
 The build will prompt for your credentials and will save encrypted versions of them to `settings.xml`.
 Different credentials per server are not supported at this time.
+- `vscode (object)`
+  - `settings (object)` - User settings for VS Code.
+Note that these will override any existing settings on a per-property basis.
+Apologies in advance for the ugly formatting on the JSON output.

 ## License